-Approaches to safety management have changed significantly over the last 50 years with a greater focus placed on "just culture" A just culture aims to balance the need to learn from failure through the reporting of errors, adverse events and accidents with the need to take disciplinary action Research shows that an act is very rarely carried out with the intention to inflict damage and if an operator perceives that their reports of minor incidents or near misses are treated unfairly, the willingness to report declines A just culture addresses this paradox of accountability
+Approaches to safety management have changed significantly over the last 50 years with a greater focus placed on "just culture"14.
+A just culture aims to balance the need to learn from failure through the reporting of errors, adverse events and accidents with the need to take disciplinary action15.
+Research shows that an act is very rarely carried out with the intention to inflict damage and if an operator perceives that their reports of minor incidents or near misses are treated unfairly, the willingness to report declines16.
+A just culture addresses this paradox of accountability npt to ionitor :auses h that itional the reasons behind any violations of safe operational procedures (e.g. imperfect knowledge, time constraints)19.
+Hence, a strong argument can be made that not all violations of safety procedures should be criminalised14.
+No procedure is perfect, and evidence has shown that unintended problems with safety procedures can result in standardised violations7.

-Safety is a by-product of highperforming individuals and teams rather than the result of absolute compliance with rules and regulations. and learning by asserting that operators should not be punished for actions, omissions or decisions taken by them that are in-line with their experience and training but for gross negligence, willful violations and destructive acts.
-Operators can differentiate between legitimate and illegitimate behaviour because each operator is aware of their intentions behind actions and consequences (e.g. did not intend to inflict harm) and the reasons behind any violations of safe operational procedures (e.g. imperfect knowledge, time constraints).
-Hence, a strong argument can be made that not all violations of safety procedures should be criminalised.

-No procedure is perfect, and evidence has shown that unintended problems with safety procedures can result in standardised violations.
 Procedure problems can arise because there is not enough time to perform all the tasks required, checks are seen as unnecessary or operators feel that there is a better method for carrying out a task.
-Introducing more procedures will not necessarily prevent accidents, nor do additional instructions or emphasis to follow procedures more carefully increase compliance or enhance safety.
-Dekker highlights the need to redefine safety - it is not the result of rote rule following but the result of individuals' insight into situations that demand certain actions and individuals being skillful at using a variety of resources to accomplish their work goals.
+Introducing more procedures will not necessarily prevent accidents, nor do additional instructions or emphasis to follow procedures more carefully increase compliance or enhance safety20.
+Dekker20 highlights the need to redefine safety - it is not the result of rote rule following but the result of individuals' insight into situations that demand certain actions and individuals being skillful at using a variety of resources to accomplish their work goals^{21,22}.
 Hence, safety is a by-product of high-performing individuals and teams rather than the result of absolute compliance with rules and regulations.